SoftwareHeritage/swh-sysadmin-provisioning/proxmox/terraform/README.md

 terraform init
 ```

-# Plan changes
+## Plan changes

-Compulse all *.tf files present in the folder, then compute a
+Parse all *.tf files present in the folder, then compute a differential plan:
-differential plan:

 ```
 terraform plan
 ```

-# Apply changes
+## Apply changes

 Propose to apply the plan to the infra (interactively):